atrifyllis/experiment-primeng/README.md

 You can also run the jar directly by running `mvn spring-boot:run`

 In both cases maven is used to run npm script for building the angular application and copies all static resources in the static folder of the spring boot app.

+## Production

+Running with spring profile 'prod' will run in HTTPS mode